Andy Warhol’s Campbell’s Soup Cans: Legacy and Influence

 Campbell’s first introduced the familiar red and white label design in 1898.

 The can’s classic red and white label, which remains instantly recognizable today, was first introduced in 1898.
 The design was inspired by a company executive who was struck by the bold new red and white uniforms of the Cornell University football team.
-In 1900, another defining element was added to the can’s label: a gold medallion, symbolizing the brand’s award for excellence at the Paris Exposition.
+In 1900, the brand added another defining element to the label: a gold medallion, symbolizing the brand’s award for excellence at the Paris Exposition.
 These design elements have become staples of Campbell’s brand, ensuring that the can remains an enduring symbol of American consumer culture.

 Early 1900s Campbell Soup Designs.